icecube/FIRESONG/README.md

   according to a luminosity denpendent density evolution (LDDE).
 Both the redshift and the gamma-ray flux (without attenuation) are calculated.

+Examples:

+* ```python Firesong.py -d 1e-6 --evolution CC2015SNR --zmax 4.0
+--fluxnorm 1.44e-8 --index 2.28 --LF SC```
+wlll simulate neutrino sources with a local density of 10^-6 Mpc^-3 with a source denstiy evolution that folows the Clash and Candels 2015 Supernova Rate (CC2015SNR).
+The simulation will be done up to a redshift of 4.0.
+The neutrino luminosity, because it is not specified as an option, will be calculated internally to saturate a muon neutrino diffuse flux with a normalization, at 100 TeV, of E^2d\phi/dE = 1.44 x 10^-8 GeV.cm^-2.s^-1.sr^-1 and with a spectral index of -2.28.
+Neutrino luminosoty is distributed as a delta function, i.e., standard candle (SC).
+*```python Firesong.py -d 1e-6 --evolution MD2016SFR --zmax 8.0
+--index 2.28 --LF SC -L 1e51```
+wlll simulate neutrino sources with a local density of 10^-6 Mpc^-3 with a source denstiy evolution that folows the Madau and Dickinson 2016 Star Formation Rate History (MD2014SFR).
+The simulation will be done up to a redshift of 8.0.
+The neutrino power law spectral index is -2.28.
+Neutrino luminosoty is distributed as a delta function, i.e., standard candle (SC) and is set to be 10^51 erg/year.
+Note that muon neutrino diffuse flux normalization is ignored when a luminosity is specified, but the spectral index should still be provided.
+This mode of operation allows the exploration of the luminosity vs. local density plane (aka Kowalski plot).

 # Tests
 All unittest could be run by